emarcey/cicerone/glossary/brewing.md

 	* desirable in some ales and stouts
 	* amount is strain-dependent, but wort and fermentation conditions can play a role
 	* can also be formed by spoilage bacteria (lactic acid bacteria especially) during storage
+* **Diastatic Power:** effectiveness of the enzymes that convert starch into fermentable sugar
+	* Lower power -> less breakdown of starch to sugar -> less fermentable sugar extraction
+	* recipes with lots of unmalted adjunct need high diastatic power
+		* general rule:
+			* 6 row has more than 2 row
+			* pale malts have more than dark malts
+			* specialty dark malts generally have none
 * **Doppelbock:** a protected category in Germany, requiring that the beer have an original gravity of at least 18° Plato (~1.074), leading to an alcohol content generally 7% or higher
 * **Double Mashing:**
 	* First, cereal adjunct is cooked in cereal cooker